m01ali/Coding-Quiz_Solution/README.md

-# Coding Quiz Solutions (Questions 1-5)
+# Coding Quiz Solutions

-This repository contains efficient, data-structure-heavy solutions for the compulsory portion of the attached coding quiz.
+The repository contains solutions for the coding quiz. of the attached coding quiz.
 The optional Iris machine-learning task is intentionally omitted per the request.